 In the following example, the Classify tool assigns 2019 projected median home values to a suitability scale and assigns colors to those scale values.
 The lowest values are displayed in shades of green and represent higher suitability.
 Highest values are displayed in shades of orange and red and represent lower suitability.

 - Optionally, change the color scheme of your classification by clicking the Low/High drop-down arrow and choosing a color scheme.

 - Type a title and, optionally, a summary, description, and tags.

 - Click Save.

-- Optionally, perform the following steps to use the layer you created in steps 1 through 8 as an assessment layer in a dashboard chart:
+- Optionally, perform the following steps to use the layer you created as an assessment layer in a dashboard chart:

 - Open the dashboard and switch to a chart.